makrai/notes/coenen1906-visu-bert.md

     * Inspirational work from Hewitt and Manning [7]
     * squared-distance tree embedding
 * Our work:
-  * how BERT represents syntax, we describe evidence that
+  * how BERT represents syntax
     * attention matrices contain grammatical representations
     * certain directions in space representing particular dependency relations
     * mathematical arguments that may